Is It Over Yet? Life After 2020

 From the Archives: Time for Some Perspective

-It’s easy to become wrapped up in what is wrong and difficult in our lives, easy to lose perspective of the larger picture.
-But when we shift our perspective, life gets better.
+It’s easy to become wrapped up in what is wrong and difficult in our lives, but when we shift our perspective, life gets better.

 Limitations: A Door to Something More